Scientific Name: Crotalus cerastes

 HABITAT: This snake species lives in the southwestern United States as well as northwestern Mexico.
 It prefers sandy desert areas, although sometimes sidewinders can be found on rocky terrain.

 DIET: Sidewinders eat all types of lizards, rodents and birds found in the desert.
 Young sidewinders typically start with smaller lizards, but as they mature into adults they are able to go after larger prey.
 They are known as ambush predators because they like to hide under the sand, waiting for their prey to pass by.
 Once they spot a meal, they will bite their prey, injecting it with venom through their retractable fangs.
 They will then release the prey and follow its trail, waiting for the creature to be incapacitated, at which point they will consume it whole.
-Although these snakes are venomous, they do not typically release strong enough venom to kill a person.
-While their bites aren’t always fatal, they are still very dangerous.

 PHYSICAL CHARACTERISTICS: A typical adult sidewinder will be around 18 inches long, with females averaging longer lengths.
 They can have a ground color of tan, grey, pink, brown or yellow, while blotches on their dorsal side tend to be lighter.
 This coloring helps them camouflage well in the desert sand.
 They also have a pair of dark spots on the back of their triangular-shaped head and heat-sensing pits on the side of the head to help detect prey.
 Sidewinders have rough, keeled scales on their dorsal side, especially around the middle of their body.
 This makes them less shiny than snakes with smooth scales, perhaps helping them stay better hidden in the sand.
 Additionally, they have a rattle at the end of their tail which they use to ward off potential threats.